tracythun/frontendFriendManagement/README.md

-You will have to let the command prompts of backend to remain open.
+You will have to continue opening whatever you did in the backend so that there is a connection between backend and front end.
+Otherwise, you will not be able to call the REST APIs.